hkawaji/181207-backup-access-to-FANTOM/README.md

 Updates:

 * 181217 - this page started
-* 181219 - a part of "reprocessed" files is added
+* 181219 - a part of "reprocessed" files is added (upon request)